Integrative-Transcriptomics/TSSpredator2.0-rtd/docs/source/start.rst

 prediction, depending on what post-TSS prediction work will be done.
 In the following typical error messages and warnings are shown.
-If there is no match of the identifiers between all three files, TSSpredator will stop and print the following exception, see 1.
+If there is no match of the identifiers between all three files, TSSpredator will stop and print the following exception, see :ref:`fig-wrongID`.
 This could be the case if an annotation file or another species is used or the header IDs are not identical.

 .. _fig-wrongID: